python/cpython/Doc/library/io.rst

 .. class:: BufferedRandom(raw, buffer_size=DEFAULT_BUFFER_SIZE)

-   A buffered binary stream over a seekable :class:`RawIOBase` raw binary stream.
+   A buffered binary stream providing higher-level access to a seekable :class:`RawIOBase` raw binary stream.
 It inherits :class:`BufferedReader` and :class:`BufferedWriter`.

    The constructor creates a reader and writer for a seekable raw stream, given in the first argument.
 If the *buffer_size* is omitted it defaults to